ant-design/pro-editor/README.md

 > \[!NOTE]
 >
 > We envision ProEditor as the foundational library for editing components, akin to antd, enabling developers to easily create complex interactive components with an inherently superior user experience.
-This is the rationale behind the "ProEditor" name.
+This is the rationale behind the `ProEditor`.

 **Our Principles for ProEditor:**